MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/iexecutionresource-structure.md

 ```

 ### Parameters
- `pScheduler`
+*pScheduler*<br/>
 An interface to the scheduler making the request to remove this execution resource.

 ### Remarks
  Use this method to return standalone execution resources as well as execution resources associated with virtual processor roots to the Resource Manager.